However you arrive into Gibraltar, by air, foot, car or sea, you will very soon experience its intricate layers of history all around you.

-Venture through one of Gibraltar’s tunnels and exit at Europa Point where two seas and two continents meet.
-Gibraltar was recently granted UNESCO World Heritage status for the Gorham’s Cave Complex which is now recognised as the last known home of Neanderthal man.
+Venture through one of Gibraltar’s tunnels and exit at Europa Point where a sea and an ocean and two continents meet.
+Gibraltar was recently granted UNESCO World Heritage status for the Gorham’s Cave Complex, which is now recognised as the last known home of Neanderthal man.
 This is a vital part of Gibraltar’s historical past and visitors can now visit the interpretation centre at nearby Europa Advance Road.

-Head down into town and stop in Irish Town for a bite of lunch.
+Walk down to Irish Town for a bite of lunch.
 This sub-district of Main Street was named over two hundred years ago when Gibraltar was split into differing quarters.
 Enjoy lunch with a historical flavour at any of the historic coffee houses, restaurants or pubs.

 Dinner this evening is at King’s Bastion, which also offers you an evening of entertainment too.
-Choose from the multiplex cinema, ice skating or bowling to accompany your dinner in the former military bastion that has been redeveloped as a family environment, offering food and activities for all ages.
+Choose from the multiplex cinema, and bowling to accompany your dinner in the former military bastion that has been redeveloped as a family environment, offering food and activities for all ages.

 After two days in Gibraltar you’ll have the feel for the place but you won’t have quite seen it all, so we hope you come back and visit us again soon.